bjt-user/Linux/kernel.md

 There is a book called "linux in a nutshell" from Greg Kroah-Hartman.\
 It should be a free ebook that you can get online somewhere.\
 In that book is explained how to build and install a kernel.

+There is nothing about building a kernel here: https://doc.lagout.org/operating%20system%20/linux/Linux%20in%20a%20Nutshell,%206th%20Ed.pdf

 ***